Huawei-Edinburgh-Programming-Languages/idlize/README.md

 ## Description

-This folder contains collection of tools for analyzing and transformation of .d.ts files, with aim of exposing ArkUI interfaces to more languages and runtimes.
+This folder contains collection of tools for analyzing and transformation of .d.ts and idl files, with aim of exposing native interfaces to managed languages and runtimes.

 ## Tools available